-That's why all healthcare services deemed vital to a community should receive finan- cial support, especially from government reimbursement programs.
+That's why all healthcare services deemed vital to a community should receive fair support, especially from government reimbursement programs.
 Simply put, acute-care hospitals should not be dependent on surgical profits to sustain essential, yet underfunded programs and procedures.

 However, general hospitals must better adapt to the challenges of specialty care as the healthcare industry prepares for the invasion of the baby boomers.
 As a card-carrying member of the most self-centered generation in the history of mankind, I, along with my fellow boomers, will demand that providers pay full attention to personalized patient service and complete disclosure about price, quality and performance.

-Savvy executives of acute-care hospitals are responding by automating, renovating, partnering with physicians and building new facilities in booming suburbs.
+Savvy acute-care hospital executives are responding by automating, renovating, partnering with physicians and building new facilities in booming suburbs.
 Those free-market tactics show more character than whining to Big Daddy in Washington.

 Regina Herzlinger, author of the 1997 capitalist medical manifesto Market-Driven Health Care: Who Wins, Who Loses in the Transformation of America's Largest Service Industry, also decries Washington's latest swipe at physician-owned hospitals.

-The Harvard healthcare maven complained in a Nov.
-26, 2003, Wall Street Journal opinion piece that the U.S. healthcare system is run Soviet style, "Where the doctors who are uniquely qualified to create and manage health service businesses are prohibited from owning most of them; where entrepreneurs often must pass a local government smell test before they are permitted to build new facilities; and, worst of all, where government dictates the prices and the exact characteristics of the insurance benefits for which it will pay."
+The Harvard healthcare maven complained in a recent Wall Street Journal opinion piece that the U.S. healthcare system is run Soviet-style, "where the doctors who are uniquely qualified to create and manage health-service businesses are prohibited from owning most of them; where entrepreneurs often must pass a local government smell test before they are permitted to build new facilities; and, worst of all, where government dictates the prices and the exact characteristics of the insurance benefits for which it will pay."

 Yes, serious problems exist about the cost, quality and access of healthcare.
 But handcuffing innovators who follow the rules is not the answer.
 Government do-gooders are better off altering inadequate, uneven reimbursement policies.
 Then, let the free market give everyone a chance to succeed.